passport/www.passportjs.org/books/tutorials/password/session.md

 We are logged in!
 Go ahead and enter some tasks you've been needing to get done.

-At this point, users can sign in using a username and password!
+At this point, users can sign in with a username and password!
 Next, we will add the ability to [sign out](../logout/).